Physical Education

 • resilience and perseverance

-• how physical activity supports health and wellbeing
+• how physical activity supports health and wellbeing.

 How Physical Education Is Taught

-Learning is enhanced through:
+Learning is enriched through:

-• specialist coaching from South Ribble Active Lives
+• specialist coaching from Pro Sport.

-• swimming lessons for pupils in Years 3 and 4
+• swimming lessons (Years 3 and 4)

-• daily opportunities for physical activity, including active playtimes and movement breaks
+• active playtimes and movement breaks

 Impact